Spirit of the Dead Watching

 Spirit of the Dead Watching (Manao tupapau) is an 1892 oil on burlap canvas painting by Paul Gauguin, depicting a nude Tahitian girl lying on her stomach.
 An old woman is seated behind her.
 Gauguin said the title may refer to either the girl imagining the ghost, or the ghost imagining her.
 (Note: The remark about the double meaning of the title comes from Cahier pour Aline.
 Danielsson points out that the title cannot have the double meaning Gauguin attributed to it because it written in pidgin Tahitian consisting simply of two root words, thought and spirit, without any connective.)

 Subject

-The subject of the painting is Gauguin's 13-year-old wife Teha'amana (called Tehura in his letters), who one night, according to Gauguin, was lying in fear when he arrived home late: "immobile, naked, lying face downward flat on the bed with the eyes inordinately large with fear [...]
+The subject of the painting is Gauguin's 13-year-old child-wife Teha'amana (called Tehura in his letters), who one night, according to Gauguin, was lying in fear when he arrived home late: "immobile, naked, lying face downward flat on the bed with the eyes inordinately large with fear [...]
 Might she not with my frightened face take me for one of the demons and specters, one of the Tupapaus, with which the legends of her race people sleepless nights?"
 Gauguin was suffering from advanced venereal disease when he came to Tahiti, and he passed it on to Teha'amana, who was his first sexual partner on the island.